SquirrelsMcGee/GDis-client/README.md

 Rewritten 2k24 in Angular

 ## Requirements
-- You'll need the backend server Gdis-server
+- You'll need the backend server Gdis-server https://github.com/SquirrelsMcGee/GDis-server
-- TODO: add instructions and link repo :)

 ## Building
 *This is what I did, your mileage may vary*